jpgerdeman/standards/README.md

 E-IG is a non-profit organization, focused on providing standards and interfaces for common e-commerce related problems.
-We discuss about PHP, OpenSource, about E-commerce and about how current implementations can be solved in a better way, sharing ideas, acknowledge and expertise.
+We discuss about PHP, OpenSource, about E-commerce and about how current implementations can be solved in a better way, sharing ideas, knowledge and expertise.

 Standards
 =========